Chloroplasts – Cell Organelles Ep 4

 Thylakoid membranes can extend between the grana, and these are called the lamellae (singular = lamella).
 The thick fluid around all these objects is called the stroma – this contains enzymes needed for photosynthesis.
 Don’t confuse this with the stomata, which are the pores found in leaves.

 There are two main stages of photosynthesis; the light-dependent reaction and the light-independent reaction.
 As the name suggests, the first stage depends on light.
 Attached to proteins in the thylakoid membranes there is a pigment called chlorophyll which can absorb light.
 Chlorophyll is best at absorbing light at the red and blue wavelengths.
 Green light is reflected back, which is why many plants appear green.
-The fact that the thylakoids are stacked into grana, and also have membranes extending between grana (the lamellae), means that there is a large surface area of thylakoid membrane to capture light.
-The energy from light excites electrons in chlorophyll and the light dependent reaction begins.
-We will cover photosynthesis in more detail in a separate series.
+The fact that the thylakoids are stacked into grana, and also have membranes extending between grana (the lamellae), means that there is a large surface area of thylakoid membrane to absorb light.
+The light energy excites electrons in chlorophyll and the light-dependent reaction begins.

 Chloroplasts can also store the useful products of photosynthesis.
 The photosynthesis reaction produces glucose which can be stored as starch granules.
 Glucose and other molecules involved in photosynthesis can also be used to produce lipids (fats) which are stored in oil droplets.